kaist-plrg/spectec-core/status/typecheck-pos.analysis.md

 Below apply for methods and functions.

 Note that directionless argument for action can be implicitly cast, as per the spec.
-The spec mentions, "Actions can also be explicitly invoked using function call syntax, either from a control block or from another action.
+The spec mentions,

+> Actions can also be explicitly invoked using function call syntax, either from a control block or from another action.
 In this case, values for all action parameters must be supplied explicitly, including values for the directionless parameters.
 The directionless parameters in this case behave like in parameters.
 See Section 14.1.1 for further details.
-(6.8.1)".
+(6.8.1)

 ```p4
 action a(inout bit<32> b, bit<32> d) { ... }